 How do we articulate, design, and document impact in our pedagogy and practice?

 What do impactful media processes and practices look and feel like?

 What resources do we need to do impactful work?

 In this symposium, we will welcome workshops, and dialogs from students and faculty to explore how practice and pedagogy understand and articulate impact in their work.
 Students will share ongoing projects, faculty will share pedagogy and practice, and where appropriate, research.

 A plenary keynote will launch the symposium, followed by a series of concurrent seminars/workshops, a closing screening, and a reflection on the life and work of Moses Shumow.

 Welcome & Opening Remarks

 Media Impact Workshops

 Transformative Media Literacy Scholar Award

-The goal honors the life and work of Moses Augustín Shumow, and serves as a catalyst to continue his investment in underserved groups.
-All inquires should be sent to Paul Mihailidis at firstname.lastname@example.org .
+This award honors the life and work of Moses Augustín Shumow, and serves as a catalyst to continue his investment in underserved groups.
+All inquiries should be sent to Paul Mihailidis at firstname.lastname@example.org .